 In The Beginning

 The first thing to consider is if your photos really are worth someone’s investment.
 This is an honest assessment of your talent.
 As I state above you do not need to be a great artist.
 You certainly don’t need to walk around wearing a little black French beret or a dumb ass scarf wrapped around your neck.
 You do need to have a solid understanding of basic photography principles and have the ability to get consistent results.
-The most important word in the last sentence being consistent.
-If you’re going to take someones money in exchange for services you need to be able to perform.
+The most important word in theat last sentence being consistent.
+If you’re going to take someones hard earned money in exchange for services you need to be able to perform.
 Any job outside of your skill set should to be turned down.
 You owe that to your clients.
 Not to yourself.

 Starting a photography business means a few new investments.
 You don’t need to run out and buy new cameras, lenses or studio lighting right off the bat.
 That would be a waste of money.
 You should always avoid extra investment in big ticket items.
 These idems come as your business, skill and need grow.
 There are however a few things that you should invest in right away.
 The longer you put them off the longer it will be before you start seeing any type of return.
 Below is a short list of somethings you really should consider investing in.

-Get Yourself Website
+Get Yourself A Website

 I spoke earlier about Search Engine Optimization for your website.
 It should go without saying that to practice good SEO you need a website.
 Though you may feel that it’s an unnecessary expense when just starting out.
 I can assure you that it is but only if done right.
 If you don’t do it right you may as well flush the money and time you spent on it.
 A web presence takes time to establish.
 With hard work you may be able to achieve good ranking on Google search in as little as six months.
 That is however the exception, not the rule.
 A good solid standing in Google Search will most likely take one or two years.
 Don’t sweat not being an over night hit on the web.

 You need to consider that your website will take at least a year to get established.
 Perhaps more.
 It all depends on your effort.
 In effect the first year your website is live you will not see much return on your investment.
 Building a solid web presence takes time.
 Just as with with a photography business it’s a long slow process.
 Starting now will allow your site and business grow together.
 Do it now rather than later.